 - So, Which Should I Buy?

-Octaves are known as ‘pitch-modulation’ effects pedals.
+Octave pedals are known as ‘pitch-modulation’ effects pedals.
 They work by copying the input signal from your guitar and shifting the pitch up or down by a full octave (doubling or halving it).
 The output signal is then heard as both the original note plus the pitch-shifted note, or just the shifted note on its own.
 For example, if you were to play the two open E-strings on a guitar at the same time, you would have the same result as playing the E6 open with an octave pedal set to -2 octaves.

-You may also wish to achieve a ‘fuller’ tone – and adding an octave up and/or down can be a good way to do this.
+- You may also wish to achieve a ‘fuller’ tone – adding an octave up and/or down can be a good way to do this.
 Doubling up on notes in this way is an effective way to improve sections of music which sound underdeveloped or too quiet, similar to the ‘Wall of Sound’ recording technique developed by Phil Spector.
 This may be done for a whole song, or intermittently depending on what other instrumentation occurs.

-Using one in a solo will also be a convenient way to fill the sudden emptiness that comes from having the rest of the band suddenly go much quieter.
+- Using one in a solo will also be a convenient way to fill the sudden emptiness that comes from having the rest of the band suddenly go much quieter.
 In this way is a very subtle way to avoid a massive dip in the sound levels that may leave a solo feeling underwhelming in comparison to the rest of a track.

-They’re also prone to adding a synth-like tone to your guitar, and this can be used intentionally to create a smooth and full sound or even to add some variety without going overboard.
+- They’re also prone to adding a synth-like tone to your guitar, and this can be used intentionally to create a smooth and full sound or even to add some variety without going overboard.
 They will often have extra controls for additional purposes such as EQ and dry/wet ratios.

-Finally, if you’re a guitarist who plays in a band with a more unusual lineup, you may find that an octave pedal is the only way you can reach the same pitches without sacrificing the use of half of your frets.
+- Finally, if you’re a guitarist who plays in a band with a more unusual lineup, you may find that an octave pedal is the only way you can reach the same pitches without sacrificing the use of half of your frets.
 Furthermore, having the ability to play any note across a range of octaves simultaneously easily can help your sound to come through when you’re playing alongside instruments which are just naturally more dominant or ensembles.